remusao/remusao.github.io/posts/2014-07-22-decompressing-bz2-files-with-julia.md

 * i7
 * 16GB of ram

-On a small wikipedia dump of *407MB*.
+On a small Wikipedia dump of *407MB*.
 All timings are in *seconds*.

 ## bzcat alone